 It’s been a rough couple of months for ZTE, as the after-effects of a US export ban have resulted in the company effectively.
 Now, President Trump, in a much-unpredicted move, says he’s working to put the company back in business.

-ZTE (ZTCOF), a smartphone and telecom equipment maker, announced last week that it has halted its main operations after the Trump administration has prohibited American companies from selling it vital components.
-That includes the Snapdragon processors in the company’s smartphones, and even potentially Android itself.
+ZTE (ZTCOF), a smartphone and telecom equipment maker, announced last week that it had halted its main operations after the Trump administration prohibited American companies from selling its vital components.
+That includes the Snapdragon processors in the company’s smartphones and even potentially Android itself.
 Obviously a really tough situation for the company.

 Trump says that he’s working with President Xi Jinping of China to get the company back on its form.
 Jobs in China are at risk, he said.
 “Too many jobs in China lost.
 Commerce Department has been instructed to get it done!” – Trump’s tweet on Sunday.

 The Chinese government welcomed Trump’s comments.
 “We very much appreciate the positive statement from the US side on ZTE and maintain close communication with them on the issue,” Foreign Ministry spokesman Lu Kang alleged Monday.